tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 - parameter default = "default value" {[resource]}
 - parameter default = "default value" {[resource]} {API endpoint [resource]}

-The `bdqffdq:hasAuthoritiesDefaults` data property MAY be used without corresponding `bdqffdq:Arguments` and `bdqffdq:Parameters` when a Test is not parameterized, but a `bdq:sourceAuthority` is mentioned within a `bdqffdq:hasExpectedResponse` for the `bdqffdq:Specification` and the `bdqffdq:hasAuthoritiesDefaults` provides details on this `sourceAuthority`.
+The `bdqffdq:hasAuthoritiesDefaults` data property MAY be used without corresponding `bdqffdq:Arguments` and `bdqffdq:Parameters` when a Test is not parameterized, but a `bdqval:sourceAuthority` is mentioned within a `bdqffdq:hasExpectedResponse` for the `bdqffdq:Specification` and the `bdqffdq:hasAuthoritiesDefaults` provides details on this `sourceAuthority`.
 This usage allows for simpler and easier-to-read expected responses.

 Section [2.3.2 Reading a Specification (non-normative)](../implementers/index.md#232-reading-a-specification-non-normative) of the [BDQ Implementer's Guide](../implementers/index.md) contains additional guidance for handling parameters in BDQ Test implementations.